albertzeap/Drum-Machine/README.md

 Through the creation of this project, my goal was to deeper understand data flow through components, rendering based off changes within the program, and component structuring to optimize data flow.

+# Live Demo

+The web applicaiton can be visited through the following link https://drum-machine-85661.web.app